-By asking the right questions, an employer can get a better idea of a candidate’s personality and job-related abilities in a shorter amount of time.
+You can find numerous amounts of posts and articles listing important questions to ask in a nanny interview, but somehow the vital component of hiring a household employee — reference checks — gets lost along the way.
+By asking the right questions to the right people, a prospective employer can get a better idea of a candidate’s personality and job-related abilities in a shorter amount of time.
 Use the following questions as a starting place.
 Choose a few or use them all to help guide the conversation.
 While asking these questions to former employers and coworkers, it helps to write down their responses so you can compare answers amongst references.

 1. How long did the candidate work for you?
 What were her job responsibilities?
 How did she do in that position?
 Why did she leave?

 Unfortunately, you do have to make sure your nanny candidate’s resume accurately describes her work experience and education.
 It’s best to confirm her resume at the start of the conversation with her references so that you’re both on the same page going forward.

 2. What are this candidate’s biggest strengths?
 What do you most respect about them as a person?

 3. What are some professional areas where the candidate could improve?

 4. Is this candidate timely and dependable?
 Please provide examples of why or why not.